mk12/rainbowterm/README.md

 ## Base16

 Rainbowterm works great in conjunction with [Base16][b16].
 In particular, you can get ~100 great iTerm2 color presets from [base16-iterm2][b16i2].
 If you stick with the ANSI color palette (rather than using the 256 color version), Rainbowterm's updates can instantly affect all your running programs (e.g., shell, tmux, vim).
-See chriskempson/base16#174 for further explanation.
+See [chriskempson/base16#174](https://github.com/chriskempson/base16/issues/174) for more explanation.

 ## License